The CU-Boulder 21st Diversity and Inclusion Summit

 The Summit Planning Committee strongly encourages proposals that:

-Complete the online proposal here.
-You’ll be asked for a 100-word abstract and actionable "next steps."
+Be a part of “going beyond.”
+Complete the online form here.
+You will be asked for a 100-word abstract and actionable next steps that “Go Beyond.”

 Did you miss a session from the Diversity and Inclusion Summit that you really wanted to see?
 Now you can.
 Key sessions were captured on LectureCast including Adam Bradley’s Hip Hop Road Map to Diversity; the lieutenant governor’s address; Patricia Gurin’s keynote, Dick Jessor and panelists from the “Where Have We Come From” discussion, Melissa Hart’s “Diversity Under Scrutiny;” Bianca Williams’ “Made in America: Jay Z and American Blackness;” and city, county and CU representatives from the “Where Are We Now/Where Are We Going” panel.
 Tune in!